zackforbing/ruby-submissions/1605/module_4_assignments/ideabox2.0/lane_winham/lane_winham.md

 ### Please feel free to ask any other questions or make any other statements below!

 * I was having issues grabing all of the ideas in order to filter them.
 I was trying ``` $idea = $(".idea") ``` assuming that it would return an array of all ideas on the DOM.
 How could I have got all ideas?

+* Idea bodies longer than 100 characters should be truncated to the nearest word.
+(5 points)
+*  The user should be able to "commit" their changes by pressing "Enter/Return" or by clicking outside of the text field.
+(2 points)

+(15 points total.)

+73 +

+## Instructor Evaluation Points

+### Specification Adherence

+* **10 points**: The application consists of one page with all of the major functionality being provided by jQuery.
+There is no use of `format.js` in Rails.
+There is no use of unobstrusive JavaScript.
+There are no front-end frameworks used in the application.
+No approach was taken that is counter to the spirit of the project and its learning goals.
+There are no features missing from above that make the application feel incomplete or hard to use.

+### User Interface
+* 4 One small thing needed to be explained - overall a good composition and experience

+* **5 points** - The application is pleasant, logical, and easy to use.
+There no holes in functionality and the application stands on it own to be used by the instructor _without_ guidance from the developer.
+* **3 points** - The application has many strong pages/interactions, but a few holes in lesser-used functionality.

+### Testing
+* __7__ - Only one integration test.

+* **8 points** - Project has a running test suite that tests and multiple levels but fails to cover some features.
+All controller actions are covered by tests.
+The application makes some use of integration testing.

+### Ruby and Rails Quality

+* **8 points** - Developer solves problems with a balance between conciseness and clarity and often extracts logical components.
+Developer can speak to choices made in the code and knows what every line of code is doing.

+### JavaScript Style

+* **8 points** - Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.

+### Workflow
+** 9 - Would like to see more commits and management of the code through the process.

+* **10 points** - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.